LABlidh/kn_mini_project/README.md

       ```bash
       pip install jupyter rdflib pandas numpy torch scikit-learn pykeen
       ```

+   (If using Visual Studio Code Terminal, we recommend restarting it and activate the environment before proceeding to the next step.)

 10. Run all cells in a Jupyter Notebook.
 There are different ways to do this, for example, from the terminal:
       ```bash